edmundgoh2014/jmeter/README.md

 # JMeter
-Recording performance test script using blazemeter plugin on Chrome browser
+Recording performance test script using blazemeter plugin on Chrome browser.

 This repo is a performance testing project to test the https://blazedemo.com/index.php website by reserving and making payment to a flight.
 The steps is as below: